Major Gifts Officer

 - Investment in the mission of New York Public Radio

-This is a full-time role which includes benefits.
+This is a full-time role with a salary range of $82,000-$100,000 per year (plus a full benefits package).
+Salary offer within this range is determined by skills, experience and organizational pay equity.
 New York Public Radio offers competitive compensation with excellent medical, dental, and vision insurance, vacation, personal and sick time as well as generous parental leave.

 This role is currently operating remotely, with the ability to optionally work from the office sometimes, which is encouraged.
 However, this position is not a permanent remote position and is part of the New York City staff and will be expected to work from the New York office in a hybrid capacity within the next few months.